How to Anonymously Report a Nursing Home

 The Eldercare Locator connects older adults to housing, health care, and other government resources.

-Learn more by calling the toll-free elder and nursing home abuse complaint hotline at 1-800-677-1116.
+Learn more by calling the toll-free elder and nursing home abuse hotline at 1-800-677-1116.
 Operators are standing by Monday through Friday from 9 a.m. to 8 p.m.
 Eastern time.
 You may also visit eldercare.acl.gov.

 National Center on Elder Abuse